-HIS 400 Preparation for CORE Social Studies-Historical Perspectives 0 hours A comprehensive review designed to help students prepare for the CORE Social Studies-Historical Perspectives.
+HIS 400 Preparation History Certification

+A comprehensive review designed to help students prepare for certification in history.
 This course must be taken (and passed) in the semester immediately preceding a student-teacher assignment.
 Pass/Fail.
 Prerequisite: All History Major coursework should be completed prior to, or concurrent with, this course.

-HIS 403 The Civil War and Reconstruction, 1848-1877
+HIS 403 The Civil War and Reconstruction, 1848-1877 3 hours